 Ice Climbing & Camping Weekend: Lake Willoughby VT (Int - Adv)

-I'm happy to add as many climbers as I can to this trip.
+Note: I happy to add as many climbers as I can to this trip.
 Just need lead climbers.
-All Experienced Belayers should be understanding of the skills needed in multiple pitch climbing & Rap off "V" threads and such.
+All followers should be understanding of the skills needed in multie pitch climbing.

 The land where the big ice is!!!!!

 We will meet at the parking area on the south side of the lake and climb the ice at "LW" Lake Willoughby for the day.

 That evening in another Meetup I have posted.
 We will set up our tents over on the state parks land just in from the parking lot area and crash for the night.
 Either making dinner in camp or rolling the 20ish minutes into town and grabbing pizza or other grub.
 Come back have happy hour and crash.

 Sunday Another Meetup Posted you must RSVP for, get up break down the tents and hit the cliffs for more super ice climbing.
 Come down about dark and roll home.